Functional Network Mapping

 Operational Applications in Network Mapping

-• Pinpointing high-value checkpoints and primary transit bottlenecks
+• Identifying critical checkpoints and primary transit bottlenecks

 • Assessing adversarial maneuverability and cross-theater deployment speed

-• Evaluating intermediary leverage options for non-kinetic manipulation
+• Evaluating intermediary influence dynamics within non-kinetic environments

 • Identifying structural flaws and single points of failure

-• Designing circuit disruption plans and access control operations
+• Assessing circuit disruption dynamics and access control frameworks

 Strategic Relevance